PEXANE2/azure-docs.tr-tr/articles/sql-database/create-auditing-storage-account-vnet-firewall.md

   > [!NOTE]
   > Seçili depolama hesabı VNet 'in arkasındaysa aşağıdaki iletiyi görürsünüz:
   >
   >`You have selected a storage account that is behind a firewall or in a virtual network.
-Using this storage: requires an Active Directory admin on the server; enables 'Allow trusted Microsoft services to access this storage account' on the storage account; and creates a server managed identity with 'storage blob data contributor' RBAC.`
+Using this storage requires to enable 'Allow trusted Microsoft services to access this storage account' on the storage account and creates a server managed identity with 'storage blob data contributor' RBAC.`
   >
   >Bu iletiyi görmüyorsanız, depolama hesabı bir sanal ağın arkasında değildir.